The role of a project plan and the benefits of project planning software

 The main idea of any project plan is to guide the execution and control phases.
 The doc provides all the necessary information for the execution phase that assists project managers in monitoring and controlling the progress of their projects.

 A thorough project ensures that you will not worry about whether the project participants are going to be available on the right dates.
-Good plans describe the processes that everyone is expected to follow.
-They will help to avoid a lot of PMs’ headaches.
+Good plans describe the processes that everyone should follow.
+They will help to avoid a lot of trouble and the headache of the PM.

 5 Phases of Projects